Last updated 21 April 2021

 - Fellows’ Post Room – max.
 1 person, restricted space, knock before entering.
 Face coverings compulsory.

-- Chapel – open for private prayers only.
-Mass each Sunday livestreamed via the College Facebook page.
+- Chapel– open for private prayers.
+Book a place at Mass each Sunday by emailing Fr Ed in advance at firstname.lastname@example.org.
+The services will continue to be livestreamed via the College Facebook page.

 Book stacks are temporarily closed.
 Many books are available electronically.
 If you wish to borrow books from the Library, you may submit an online request to the Acting Student Librarian.
 Books should be returned in the Book Returns box on the upper level of the Library.
 The College Librarian is working remotely and may be contacted with any queries via email (email@example.com).